-What most people fail to realize, however, is that self-help is typically a much broader spectrum of books than they perhaps realised.
+What most people fail to realize, however, is that self-help is typically a much broader spectrum of books than they perhaps realized.
 It runs the full range from kind of slushy, touchy-feely titles, through to pull no punches, Fight Club style advice.

-Broadly speaking, any book in existence has one of two purposes – to entertain, or to solve a problem.
+Broadly speaking, any book in existence has one of two purposes – to entertain or to solve a problem.